VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 serializer.
 For details of how this serializer is used within the application, see [Technologies Used in the Reference Implementation][r_chapter9] in the Reference Guide.

+> You should consider whether you really need to use the Windows Azure
+> Service Bus for commands.
+Commands are typically used within a bounded
+> context and you may not need to send them across a process boundary
+> (on the write-side you may not need additional tiers), in which case
+> you can use an in memory queue to deliver your commands.

+> Greg Young - Conversation with the PnP team.

 # Testing
 Because this was the first bounded context the team tackled, one of the